khisaham/pos/README.md

 Introduction
 ------------

-Open Source Point of Sale is a web based point of sale system.
+Point of Sale is a web based point of sale system.
 The main features are:
 * Stock management (Items and Kits)
 * VAT, customer and multi tiers taxation